You are here:

 Toxicity of Lead

 Excess exposure to lead may cause a wide variety of adverse effects in humans, including neurotoxicity, developmental delays, hypertension, impaired blood synthesis, and male reproductive impairment.
 In many cases, these effects may be present without overt signs of toxicity.
-General descriptions of the potential effects of lead on human health may be found on the EPA's Technical Review Workgroup introductory page on Lead and Human Health and in the CDC's 1991 report Preventing Lead Poisoning in Young Children.
+General descriptions of the potential effects of lead on human health may be found on the EPA's Technical Review Workgroup introductory page on Lead and Human Health.
 Detailed descriptions of key studies on the toxicity of lead may be found in the Agency for Toxic Substances and Disease Registry (ATSDR)'s Toxicological Profile for Lead (1999).

 You will need Adobe Reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.